 The dive deck onboard is roomy, has two warm water showers, and features a secure area for stowing camera gear and dedicated rinse tanks too.
 Diving takes place either from the main boat, splashing in from the rear platform, or from one of two 7m Achilles inflatables.

 The price of your Solmar V Liveaboard to Socorro Island includes tanks, fills, weights and a weight belt.
-If you need to hire any gear, please ask your scuba diving travel agent to request this when booking.
+If you need to rent any gear, please ask your scuba diving travel agent to request this when booking.
 The Solmar V does carry spares in case of failure but not equipment to rent so make sure this is organized in advance.
 The use of a dive computer is mandatory, but these are not provided.
 Nitrox is available for an extra charge.
 Dive knives and any dive light or torch, not attached to a camera set up is forbidden.
+You will also be supplied with a Nautilus Lifeline (emergency beacon).